obiba/rock-doc/rest/package.rst

 R Package
 =========

-This resource applies to a single R package installed in the R server.
+These resources apply to a single R package installed in the R server.

 Description
 -----------